JuliaGaussianProcesses/TemporalGPs.jl/README.md

 # Load standard packages from the Julia ecosystem
-using Optim # Standard optimisation algorithms. using ParameterHandling # Helper functionality for dealing with model parameters. using Zygote # Algorithmic Differentiation
+using Optim # Standard optimisation algorithms. using ParameterHandling # Helper functionality for dealing with model parameters. using Mooncake # Algorithmic Differentiation

 using ParameterHandling: flatten